Demolition High

-Demolition High is a 1996 direct-to-video American action film starring Corey Haim, Alan Thicke, and Dick Van Patten.
+Demolition High is a 1996 American direct-to-video action film directed by Jim Wynorski, and starring Corey Haim, Alan Thicke, and Dick Van Patten.

 Plot

-A group of terrorists led by Luther take over a high school.
-Whilst outside, authorities work to negotiate with the terrorists, a group of students lead a revolt in order to prevent a disaster, led by Lenny Slater.
+A group of terrorists, led by Luther, take over a high school.
+While authorities negotiate with the terrorists, a group of students, led by Lenny Slater, lead a revolt in order to prevent a disaster.